Ramanujan Bigraphs: Introduction

 \begin{thm*} [\ref{thm:Picard}] Let $G=PU_3(E,\Phi)$ be an indefinite projective unitary group scheme over $\Z$ of type (I), $q \in \N$ coprime to the discriminant of $E$ and $\Gamma\leq G(\Z)$ a level $q$ congruence subgroup.
 Then $b_1\left( X(\Gamma) \right) = 0$. \end{thm*}

 As mentioned above, the vanishing of first cohomology is the real analogue of the Ramanujan property for the congruence subgroup of $p$-arithmetic groups studied in the paper.
-We end with the following open question: what is the real analogue of the simply transitive property?
+We end with the following open question: what is the real analogue of the simple-transitivity property?

+\begin{acknowledgement*} The authors wish to thank Cristina Ballantine who helped initiate this project and made fundamental contributions to it.
+The authors thank Sug Woo Shin for pointing out a strengthening of our results in Section \ref{section:automorphic}.
+The authors thank Alexander Lubotzky for his valuable input on an earlier draft of the paper.
+This research was supported by the IAS Summer Collaborators Program, and the authors are grateful for the hospitality of the Institute for Advanced Study.
+They are also thankful to the American Institute of Mathematics, where this project was promoted during a workshop on Arithmetic Golden Gates.
+The authors were supported by NSF grant DMS-1638352 and ISF grant 1577/23 (S.E.), Simons Foundation Collaboration Grant 635835 (B.F.), and ISF grant 2990/21 (O.P.). \end{acknowledgement*}